ufra94/SRIN-Test/Question 3 - Trying Vegeta/readme.md

 ### Objections:
-1. Try using HTTP Benchmark 'Vegeta'
+1. Try using HTTP Benchmark tool 'Vegeta'
 2. List down the parameter which can be changed from benchmark tools and the parameter from the result test.

 ### Implementation: